15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 Spot the shell house.

-As you drive down the east coast of the island, be sure to keep an eye on the glamorous mansions to your left as well as the stunning sea visible to the right–you just may be able to pick out the shell house, which is one of the most famous Airbnbs in the world!
+As you drive down the east coast of the island, be sure to keep an eye on the glamorous mansions to your left as well as the stunning sea visible to the right.

 READ NEXT